Skip to main content

 "DURING the Alexandrian sojourn of Jesus, Gonod, and Ganid, the young man spent much of his time and no small sum of his father's money making a collection of the teachings of the world's religions about God and his relations with mortal man.
 Ganid employed more than threescore learned translators in the making of this abstract of the religious doctrines of the world concerning the Deities."
 (131:0.1)

-The ten specific religious-philosophical traditions covered in the compilation are presented across UB 131 as successive sections: Cynicism (131:1), Judaism (131:2), Buddhism (131:3), Hinduism (131:4), Zoroastrianism (131:5), Suduanism/Jainism (131:6), Shinto (131:7), Taoism (131:8), Confucianism (131:9), and "Our Religion" (131:10), the last referring to the living teaching of Jesus as Ganid and his father Gonod understood it through their direct contact with Jesus during the Mediterranean tour.
+The ten traditions appear as successive sections of UB 131: Cynicism (131:1), Judaism (131:2), Buddhism (131:3), Hinduism (131:4), Zoroastrianism (131:5), Suduanism or Jainism (131:6), Shinto (131:7), Taoism (131:8), Confucianism (131:9), and "Our Religion" (131:10).
+The last refers to the living teaching of Jesus as Ganid and his father had come to understand it through their daily contact with him on the road.

 "Here were assembled nearly a million manuscripts from all the civilized world: Greece, Rome, Palestine, Parthia, India, China, and even Japan.
 In this library Ganid saw the largest collection of Indian literature in all the world; and they spent some time here each day throughout their stay in Alexandria."
 (130:3.4)